arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/pro-gateway/product.md

 ## Getting Started

-You can follow the [Arduino Pro Gateway Assembly](https://docs.arduino.cc/retired/getting-started-guides/lora-gateway-assembly) to learn about how to assemble your Arduino Pro Gateway.
+You can follow the [Arduino Pro Gateway Assembly](https://docs.arduino.cc/tutorials/generic/lora-gateway-assembly) to learn about how to assembly your Arduino Pro Gateway.

 You can follow the next link to download the [Datasheet](https://content.arduino.cc/assets/AKX00016-datasheet.pdf)